 Did you catch this article in the New York Times?
 A Nation of Weavers.

-In the article, the author, David Brooks, a sociologists, describes how, as a country, we tend to be disconnected from each other.
+In the article, the author, David Brooks, a sociologists, describes our national tendency for disconnection.
 We live the American Dream of individualism, but that individualism means that we can also suffer alone, grieve alone, and feel alone.